anoushkaa15/Deep_Learning/README.md

 •	Closed Set Limitation: Supervised models only predict classes seen during training.
 An unknown pest or new disease appearing in the field is often misclassified rather than flagged as an anomaly.

 ### 6.2 The Problem of Reconstruction Collapse
 One of the most critical insights from our work is the fatality of Reconstruction Collapse.
 Simple reconstruction models (like our Phase 2 CNN) quickly learn anomaly patterns.
 By minimizing MSE globally, the model learns to reconstruct the tractor tracks and weeds just as well as the corn.
-This results in a "vanishing gradient" of detection—the error map becomes flat, and the anomaly disappears.
+This results in a "vanishing gradient" of detection-the error map becomes flat, and the anomaly disappears.

 ### 6.3 Lessons from Experimentation
 Through our "Journey" of four distinct phases, we derived three key lessons: